Have a much-loved dog but hankering after a second pet? You need to know what other creatures would make a suitable addition to your furry family.

 When you get your rodents out of the cage for some playtime in their run, it’s best to shut your dog out of the room; the attention of a curious dog might prove stressful for a tiny mouse.

-Dogs and horses can get along extremely well.
+Dogs and horses can get along exceptionally well.
 Often, the family dog can accompany horse and rider on trail rides, which is great for very active outdoorsy dog breeds such as Border Collies, German Shepherds, and the like.

 No matter what breed of dog you own, there’s no reason why you can’t enjoy welcoming another pet into your home.
 The species of pet you choose will largely depend on your dog’s temperament and the nature and strength of Fido’s prey drive.
 Choose your pet wisely, and there’s no reason why everyone can’t live in harmony.